This fracture takes its name from the orthopedic surgeon, Sir Robert Jones, who first reported and treated the injury in 1902.

 The metatarsal bones help people balance while standing and walking.
-Because these bones get so much use, it's very easy to injure them through overuse.
+Because these bones get much more use than other bones, it is easy to injure them through overuse.
 Sudden acute injuries of the metatarsals are common after a sudden impact or severe twist of the foot.

 A Jones fracture has many of the same symptoms as other types of fractures.
-A person with a Jones fracture may know they have injured the foot right away if the injury is sudden and causes immediate symptoms.
-These symptoms include:
+A person with a Jones fracture may know they have injured their foot right away if the injury is sudden and causes immediate symptoms.

-The other two types of common fractures in the metatarsals include:
+The other two types of fractures in the fifth metatarsal are:

-- Spiral or oblique shaft fracture.
-This type of fracture happens closer to the fifth toe and is caused by trauma or stress placed on the bone.
+Spiral or oblique shaft fracture: Trauma or stress placed on the bone closer to the fifth toe can cause a spiral or oblique fracture.
 This fracture is very unstable and may result in displacement.

 When to see a doctor